playframework/playframework/documentation/manual/releases/release25/migration25/Migration25.md

 to your `build.sbt` file.

+Using static controllers with the static routes generator is not deprecated, but it is recommended that you migrate to using classes with dependency injection.

 ## Replaced static controllers with dependency injection

 `controllers.ExternalAssets` is now a class, and has no static equivalent. `controllers.Assets` and `controllers.Default` are also classes, and while static equivalents exist, it is recommended that you use the class version.